raonyguimaraes/pynnotator/README.md

 # Pynnotator

-New release 0.4!
+New 2017 release 0.4!

-This is a Python Framework developed to annotate VCF files (Exomes or Genomes) from Humans.
+This is a Python Annotation Framework developed with the goal of annotating VCF files (Exomes or Genomes) from patients with Mendelian Disorders.

-This tools is built on state-of-the-art tools and databases for annotating VCFs.
+This tools is built using state-of-the-art tools and databases for genome annotation.

 Currently, it can only annotate VCFs generated from build GRCh37.

 Tools
 =====